Mon–Thur: 7am to 5:30pm

 Construction projects in wooded areas are reviewed, including with field visits, to determine if significant trees could be saved by adjusting the road alignment or by any other means.

-Other steps have also been taken.
-For example, all Road Commission staff handling chemicals are trained and certified to handle them properly.
+All Road Commission staff handling chemicals are trained and certified to handle them properly.

 The salt used for winter snow maintenance is drawing additional attention.
 Not only is it corrosive to vehicles, but it does run off into lakes and streams.
 Sand or salt and sand combinations are used in some situations, but are not as effective overall in keeping traffic moving safely as is salt alone.